Title 105 | Chapter 001 | Regulation 330REG

 For an employee simultaneously employed in more than one (1) of the systems, the higher of the combined current rate of pay, combined final rate of pay, or combined final compensation shall be used as of the cost calculation date.(b)

-Final compensation shall be determined as of the cost calculation date, except that if the agency provides or corrects a cost calculation for a retired member, final compensation shall be based on the definition of final compensation as established in 105 KAR 1:001 in effect on their retirement date.
-To determine final compensation in effect for the cost calculation or correction for a retired member, the agency shall use1.
+Final compensation shall be determined as of the cost calculation date, except that if the agency provides or corrects a cost calculation for a retired member, final compensation shall be based on the definition of final compensation as established in 105 KAR 1:001 in effect on the member's1.

 All service2.